 Pat started out as a graduate student with Wolf Park in August 1974.
 She was later hired in May of 1978.
 Pat received her B.A., specializing in Zoology, from Stephens College.
 She then received her M.S. in Psychology from Purdue University.
 Some personal hobbies include reading, horses, and dogs.

-Khaz started out as an intern with Wolf Park in September 2016.
-They were later hired in March 2017.
-Khaz has a background in Ecological Anthropology and over 10 years of experience in animal husbandry and behavior management.
-They are a Dual-Certified Professional Dog Trainer through AKC and CCPDT currently pursuing advanced certification in Canine Behavior Consulting.
-They are also a AAZK Member and IAABC Member.
-Some personal hobbies include trekking national parks, permaculture, spoiling their houseplants, Very Bad Movies ™, gratuitous cat petting, strong coffee, rye whiskey, reading poetry, training animals, and habitually losing their car keys.
+Khaz started out as an intern with Wolf Park in September 2016 and were later hired in March 2017.
+Khaz has a Bachelor’s of Science in Ecological Anthropology, and over 10 years of experience in animal husbandry and behavior management.
+They are a certified Professional Dog Trainer through AKC and CCPDT, as well receiving their certification in Family Dog Mediation.
+They are professional members of the IAABC, AAZK, and an associate member of ZAA and are currently pursuing advanced certification in Behavior Consulting.
+Training has been a life-long passion for Khaz, and they aspire to work with as many species and professionals as possible in this pursuit of knowledge.
+Some personal hobbies include trekking national parks, spoiling their houseplants, gratuitous cat petting, strong coffee, rye whiskey, poetry, and habitually losing their car keys.

 Monty started out as a volunteer in January 1988.
 He was later hired in April of 1988.
 Monty received his B.A. in Geology from the University of California – Berkeley.
 Some personal hobbies include scorpions and scorpion peppers.